ufechner7/Tethers.jl/README.md

 # Tethers.jl
-A series of example, from a simple falling mass towards a tether model, consisting of point masses connected by spring damper elements with support of reel-out and reel-in and aerodynamic drag attached.
+A series of examples, from a simple falling mass towards a tether model, consisting of point masses connected by spring damper elements with support of reel-out and reel-in and aerodynamic drag attached.

 -- WORK IN PROGRESS --